ring-lang/ring/marketing/pwct/README.md

 3.2 - We can import textual source code files and complete projects written in Ring

+Example:

+In the Goal Designer we can type some Ring code that create an object and a class.

 ![ft1](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft1.png)

+We get the output in the steps tree

 ![ft2](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft2.png)

+We can continue and write more code, for example using a (For Loop) and (If statement)

 ![ft3](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft3.png)

+Again, we see the output in the steps tree

 ![ft4](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft4.png)

+We can define three functions (one, two & three)

 ![ft5](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft5.png)

+The steps tree are updated

 ![ft6](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft6.png)

+We can call these functions

 ![ft7](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft7.png)

+So, if you are a Ring programmer and know how to write textual Code, You can reuse this knowledge and PWCT will not get in your way!

 ![ft8](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft8.png)